 The demands of 5G require moving from macro cell towers, positioned about 25 miles apart and covering roughly 10 square miles, to small cells with 60 small cells covering one square mile.
 That means far more masts are needed along with the associated cabling.

-There’s also distributed antenna systems (DAS) that use fiber cables to distribute traffic from one antenna to several substations.
+There are also distributed antenna systems (DAS) that use fiber optic cables to distribute traffic from one antenna to several substations.
 This is often used within buildings as well as in urban areas where it distributes the traffic across a wide range of locations from street lamps to traffic signs and more.

 Cable Solutions for Small Cell Networks